-How to avoid being cheated by software development outsourcing vendors
+How to avoid outsourcing pitfalls

 Outsourcing pitfalls explained

-1. The agent has an advantage due to incomplete and asymmetric information and monitoring costs.
+- The agent has an advantage due to incomplete and asymmetric information and monitoring costs.
 The smaller the ability to control the agent's activity (i.e., the bigger the information asymmetry), the bigger is the principal's uncertainty.

-2. There is a divergence of interests i.e. the agent shows opportunistic behavior to maximize their own expected profit instead of acting in line with the goals of the principal.
-The three types of opportunistic behavior are hidden characteristics (the abilities and skills of the agent are not "common knowledge"), hidden intention (agent has goals and interests not known by the principal) and hidden action (principal cannot fully control the principal's actions).
+- There is a divergence of interests i.e. the agent shows opportunistic behavior to maximize their own expected profit instead of acting in line with the goals of the principal.
+The three types of opportunistic behavior are hidden characteristics (the abilities and skills of the agent are not "common knowledge"), hidden intention (agent has goals and interests not known by the principal) and hidden action (principal cannot fully control the agent's actions).

 The end result for the client is low productivity of software development.

 On the diagram below we have the problem of low productivity outlined.
-How can we solve this problem?

 Common trait to all six undesirable effects is that they are instances of underutilized human potential.
 Thus, the underutilized human potential can be used as an indicator of all undesirable effects.